Bibliotheca Rosenthaliana: Highlights of the collections

 Jacob Israël de Haan was not one to keep things.
 He was prolific in his correspondence, but destroyed almost every letter he received and requested the recipients of his letters do likewise.
 He also did away with all manuscripts and preparatory stages of his books once they were published.
 That his archive, comprising four boxes of handwritten material and three with copies and clippings, exists is partially due to the fact that he was murdered, after which his house was sealed and his papers returned to his widow.
-De Haan also presented the Bibliotheca Rosenthaliana with material during his lifetime, and more has been added to the archive since it was acquired.
+De Haan also presented the Bibliotheca Rosenthaliana with material during his lifetime and more has been added to the archive since it was acquired.

 The archive contains varied material dating from 1904-1984 (mostly 1904-1924), including correspondence, publications, lectures, poems, and photos.
 The archive contains few letters from De Haan's wife and family, mostly written after 1919.
 Meanwhile, all surviving business letters are from after 1923.
-The notes of the law lectures De Haan gave at the University of Amsterdam and the Law School in Jerusalem remain, as well as notebooks with drafts of hundreds of poems, published and unpublished.
+The note of the law lectures De Haan gave at the University of Amsterdam and the Law School in Jerusalem remain, as well as notebooks with drafts of hundreds of poems, published and unpublished.